 Roof inspections won't necessarily turn up defects in the structural members of the attic.
 The roof might look sound and secure from above, but you might find broken trusses or rafters inside the attic.
 An inspection might disclose stress cracks that could lead to a loss of integrity.

 It can also give buyers peace of mind that the size of the lumber was correct and up to code.

 Previous Fire Damage

-If the rafters are any other color than natural wood, that could be a sign that the home was on fire.
-If the wood is black, scorched and sooty, that's almost a sure sign it had been burned in the past.
-However, if the wood is painted white, that could indicate that the smoke and burned damage was covered up because painting wood helps to eliminate the smell.
+It can be a sign that the home was on fire at some point if the rafters are any color other than natural wood.
+Of course, black, scorched, and sooty wood is a sure sign the property was burned in the past, but wood that's been painted white might indicate that the smoke and burned damage was covered up.
+Painting wood helps to eliminate the smell.

 Inadequate Attic Insulation

-The first sign that a critter has been living in the attic is often the telltale evidence of tiny poop pellets left behind by the critters.
-Squirrels, raccoons, possums, rodents often enter attics through the eaves or loose boards and this wildlife can cause considerable damage.
+The telltale evidence of the tiny poop pellets is often the first sign that critters have been living in the attic.
+Squirrels, raccoons, possums, and rodents often enter attics through the eaves or loose boards.
+This wildlife can cause considerable damage.

 Squirrels can gnaw through the insulation around the pipes and they can chew through Romex plastic coating down to the bare electrical wires.
 The insulation can pose a health risk and would require replacing.
 This isn't even to mention the potential for fire from exposed wiring.